Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Relative to Florida, our data show that Palm Harbor's latest annual appreciation rate is higher than 50% of the other cities and towns in Florida.
+Relative to Florida, our data show that Palm Harbor's latest annual appreciation rate is lower than 70% of the other cities and towns in Florida.

 One very important thing to keep in mind is that these are average appreciation rates for the town.
 Individual neighborhoods within Palm Harbor differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Palm Harbor - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Palm Harbor real estate investment or home purchase decisions.

 |$991,001 - $1,322,000||0.7|